lsst-sqre/sqr-006/index.rst

 An Edition is updated by re-pointing to a different Build using the `POST /v1/editions/(int: id)/rebuild <http://ltd-keeper.lsst.io/en/tickets-dm-4950/editions.html#post--v1-editions-(int-id)-rebuild>`_ method.
 When an Edition is re-built, no files are moved.
 Instead ``ltd-keeper`` modified the Varnish cache layer provided by Fastly to re-route URLs for an edition to a new build in the S3 bucket.
-See :ref:`s3-hosting` for more information.
+See :ref:`fastly-cdn` for more information.

 See the `/editions/ resource documentation <http://ltd-keeper.lsst.io/en/tickets-dm-4950/editions.html>`_ for a full listing of the methods and metadata associated with an Edition.